plasma-umass/sqlwrite/README.md

 ```
 sqlite> select ask('show me the total invoiced for all artists whose last name starts with "S"');
 306.98
-(SQLwrite translation to SQL: SELECT SUM(Invoice.Total) as total_invoiced    FROM Invoice        JOIN Customer ON Invoice.CustomerId = Customer.CustomerId    WHERE Customer.LastName LIKE 'S%';)
+[SQLwrite] translation to SQL: SELECT sum(Invoice.Total) as total_invoiced FROM Invoice JOIN Customer ON Invoice.CustomerId = Customer.CustomerId WHERE Customer.LastName LIKE 'S%'
+[SQLwrite] indexing suggestions to improve the performance for this query:
+(1): CREATE INDEX idx_invoice_customer_lastname ON Invoice (CustomerId) WHERE (CustomerId IN (SELECT CustomerId FROM Customer WHERE LastName LIKE 'S%'))
+(2): CREATE INDEX idx_customer_lastname ON Customer (LastName)
 ```

 ### Complex query synthesis with multiple JOINs